 However, one of the most exciting applications of hemp lies in the extracted cannabinoids or CBD oil.
-According to the Washington Post, “dozens of studies have found evidence that the compound can treat epilepsy as well as a range of other illnesses, including anxiety, schizophrenia, heart disease, and cancer.”
+According to the Washington Post, “dozens of studies have found evidence that the compound can treat a range of issues.”

 By law, hemp is required to be very low in tetrahydrocannabinol (THC).
 CBD is the non-psychotropic version of cannabis with superfood status.
 In 2003, the U.S. Department of Health and Human Services referred to some of the cannabinoid molecules found in hemp, as “antioxidants and neuroprotectants” and wrote patents on them.

 Why was hemp banned in the first place?